wkandersen/MLOps_99/README.md

 # group_99

-The primary goal of this project is to develop and optimize a deep learning-based classifier for the Food-101 dataset (https://www.kaggle.com/datasets/kmader/food41/data).
-This dataset consists of 101 distinct classes of dishes, with 1,000 images per class, making it a robust benchmark for multi-class classification tasks in computer vision.
-The classifier we aim to build will effectively distinguish between these 101 classes, achieving high accuracy and robust performance across diverse data samples.
+The primary goal of this project is to develop and optimize a deep learning-based classifier for the Sea Animals dataset ([Sea Animals dataset](https://www.kaggle.com/datasets/vencerlanz09/sea-animals-image-dataste)).
+This dataset consists of images of different sea animal species, and we aim to classify them accurately.
+The dataset provides a rich source for multi-class classification tasks, with 23 different classes of sea animals to train for classification.

-To achieve this, we will leverage PyTorch with "PyTorch-ResNet50-84%" (https://www.kaggle.com/code/pranshu15/pytorch-resnet50-84) as our framework.
-Additionally, we plan to incorporate timm (Torchvision Image Models) as our third-party PyTorch-based package to streamline access to pre-trained models and enhance our model's performance through efficient feature extraction and transfer learning techniques.

-Our starting point will be the ResNet50-based model implementation.
-This model has already demonstrated promising results on the Food-101 dataset, achieving an 84% classification accuracy.
-Building upon this foundation, we aim to fine-tune the ResNet50 architecture using advanced techniques like data augmentation, learning rate scheduling, and regularization.

-To further expand our exploration, we plan to experiment with convolutional neural networks (CNNs) beyond ResNet50.
-This includes investigating novel architectures such as EfficientNet, DenseNet, or even custom CNNs designed to better capture the unique features of the Food-101 dataset.
-These experiments will help us identify the optimal architecture for our classification task.

-For the initial dataset, we will use the provided training and validation splits of the Food-101 dataset.
-The images will undergo preprocessing, including resizing, normalization, and augmentation, to enhance the model's ability to generalize.
-While the focus will be on the dataset as-is, we may explore additional data-cleaning techniques.

-To evaluate the model we will look at the loss and accuracy of the model.
-We may also compare the model with a baseline model, ResNet50, using McNemar's test.
+To achieve this, we will leverage PyTorch Lightning and take inspiration from the model found in the Sea Animals PyTorch Lightning CNN implementation ([Sea Animals PyTorch Lightning CNN](https://www.kaggle.com/code/stpeteishii/sea-animals-pytorch-lightning-cnn)).
+This framework provides a structured approach to deep learning, simplifying the training process while improving model performance through well-structured components like data loaders, optimizers, and validation metrics.

+Our starting point will be the CNN architecture designed for the Sea Animals dataset in the PyTorch Lightning framework, utilizing TIMM as our third-party framework with ResNet18.
+This model has shown solid results in classifying images, and we will enhance its capabilities.

+The dataset will be used with the provided training and validation splits, where preprocessing will include resizing and normalization with torch vision transform.
+This will help enhance the model’s ability to generalize to unseen examples.

-In summary, our project combines PyTorch’s robust framework, the flexibility of timm, and modern deep learning techniques to create a high-performing classifier for the Food-101 dataset.
+In summary, our project will leverage PyTorch Lightning, TIMM, and modern deep learning techniques to develop a high-performing classifier for the Sea Animals dataset using CNNs like ResNet18.

-WE HAVE CHANGED THIS...

 ## Project structure